-Finally, regarding the Co-Obligor's third argument, the Co-Obligor contends that "the government's failure caused the initial violation of the terms of the bond" and that the issuance of an invalid NTA "negates any 'substantial violation' contemplated by 8 C.F.R.
+Finally, regarding the Obligor's third argument, the Obligor contends that "the government's failure caused the initial violation of the terms of the bond" and that the issuance of an invalid NTA "negates any 'substantial violation' contemplated by 8 C.F.R.
 Sec.
 103.6(e)."
-However, the content of a NTA is not mentioned in the terms or conditions of the Immigration Bond, ICE Form I-352, which the Co-Obligor signed and agreed to comply with.
-It is, therefore, not apparent how the content of the NTA could violate the bond's terms.
+However, the content of an NTA is not mentioned in the terms or conditions of the ICE Form I-352, which the Obligor signed and agreed to.
+It is, therefore, not apparent how the content of an NTA could violate the bond's terms.

-The record indicates that a violation of the terms of the bond occurred when the Co-Obligor failed to deliver the bonded Foreign National upon written request.
-By failing to deliver the bonded Foreign National upon request, the Co-Obligor violated the main condition of the Immigration Bond.
-There is no indication that this violation was accidental or made in good faith, or that the Co-Obligor has attempted to comply with the terms of the Immigration Bond, by delivering the bonded Foreign National.
-Therefore, the violation of the Immigration Bond's terms is substantial.
+The record indicates that a violation of the terms of the bond occurred when the Obligor failed to deliver the bonded foreign national upon written request.
+By failing to deliver the foreign national upon request, the Obligor violated the main condition of the immigration bond.
+There is no indication that this violation was accidental or made in good faith, or that the Obligor has attempted to comply with the terms of the immigration bond.
+Therefore, the violation of the bond's terms is substantial.